stschulte/jwt-test-helper/README.md

-The first thing we have to do is emulate the token issuer that you actually use in your code (or emulate another token issuer to test out scenarios wether you reject valid tokens that come from unexpected token issuers)
+The first thing we have to do is emulate the token issuer that you actually use in your code (or emulate another token issuer to test out scenarios whether you reject valid tokens that come from unexpected token issuers)

 The following issuer represents an EntraID V2 token issuer but you can emulate any token issuer that uses RSA keys to sign tokens.